-We have pulled together a Buying Guide to help you understand the benefits of buying and using Kiln Dried Logs.
-If you are new to Kiln Dried Logs, this guide should help you understand why & what to buy, if you are an existing Kiln Dried Logs buyer we hope you might find this information beneficial.
+We have pulled together a Buying Guide to help you understand the benefits of buying and using Kiln Dried Logs & Heat Logs.
+If you are new to Kiln Dried Logs or Heat Logs, this guide should help you understand why & what to buy, if you are an existing Kiln Dried Logs user or Heat Log user we hope you might find this information beneficial.
 Please note this is purely a "guide" .
 Whether you’re a casual user who enjoys your log stove at weekends or you burn logs day and night we have flexible buying options to suit everyone.

 You may find Kiln Dried Logs for sale on the internet that seem much cheaper, please be careful as some of the crate sizes & weights are less than ours and some retailers may mix with other wood species logs.